PROJECTS & COMMUNITY INITIATIVES

 THE NATURAL HISTORY MUSEUM

-We are currently partnering with the Natural History Museum to deliver a series of “Redefining Fashion: Future Threads” workshops, designed especially for young people in the local community.
+We partnered with the Natural History Museum to deliver a series of “Redefining Fashion: Future Threads” workshops designed especially for young people in the local community.

-Drawing inspiration from natural NHM specimens, like moss, shells, and butterflies, participants learn to translate these organic forms into fabric textures and embellishments.
-Their creations will then contribute to a culminating fashion editorial piece that celebrates sustainable design and scientific discovery.
+Drawing inspiration from natural NHM specimens such as moss, shells, and butterflies, participants learned to translate these organic forms into fabric textures and embellishments.
+Their creations contributed to a culminating fashion editorial piece celebrating sustainable design and scientific discovery.

-We are excited to partner with an established carnival band for Miami Carnival 2025, creating a bespoke costume section that spotlights UK talent on an international stage.
+We were thrilled to embark on a partnership with an established carnival band in preparation for Miami Carnival 2025, giving S.H.A.C.E. students the opportunity to develop prototype costume designs for an international stage.

 MIAMI CARNIVAL 2025